 Coherus BioSciences, Inc. (the "Company", "Coherus", "we", our" or "us") is a commercial-stage biotherapeutics company, focused on the global biosimilar market.
 The Company's headquarters and laboratories are located in Redwood City, California and in Camarillo, California, respectively.
-The Company's biosimilar pipeline comprises of five biosimilar drugs, CHS-1420 (an adalimumab (Humira®) biosimilar), CHS-2020 (an aflibercept (Eylea®) biosimilar), CHS-0214 (an etanercept (Enbrel®) biosimilar), a ranibizumab (Lucentis®) biosimilar in-licensed for U.S. commercial rights from Bioeq AG, and a bevacizumab (Avastin®) biosimilar in-licensed for U.S. commercial rights from Innovent Biologics (Suzhou) Co., Ltd.
+The Company's biosimilar pipeline comprises of five biosimilar drugs, CHS-1420 (an adalimumab (Humira®) biosimilar), CHS-2020 (an aflibercept (Eylea®) biosimilar), a ranibizumab (Lucentis®) biosimilar in-licensed for U.S. and Canadian commercial rights from Bioeq AG, and a bevacizumab (Avastin®) biosimilar in-licensed for U.S. commercial rights from Innovent Biologics (Suzhou) Co., Ltd.